 Lynch notes that tech-savvy shoppers are looking for new ways to manage their financial responsibilities.
-As a result, most insurance companies now offer a variety of services online and via mobile apps.
+As a result, most insurance companies now offer various services online and via mobile apps.
 The Insurtech industry is booming, resulting in rapidly-changing consumer habits and trends.

-Fox cites studies showing millennials are looking to take a more hands-on approach when it comes to managing their finances and purchasing insurance products.
+Fox cites studies showing millennials are looking to take a more hands-on approach to managing their finances and purchasing insurance products.
 They also expect instant answers to their questions and concerns and see the rapid delivery of goods and services as standard practice.

-Only Hunter felt the next generation of consumers doesn’t differ much from previous ones, but acknowledged that tech savvy people may find better insurance options if they do careful research.
+Only Hunter felt the next generation of consumers doesn’t differ much from previous ones but acknowledged that tech-savvy people might find better insurance options if they do careful research.

 Hunter wishes consumers knew that auto insurance rates vary widely and often the best service insurers also have the lowest prices.

 Lynch believes people should take the time to check that the company or agent they are doing business with is licensed to operate in their state.
-“The state insurance department can verify this information and can also assist if consumers have a problem which remains unresolved, says Lynch.
+“The state insurance department can verify this information and assist if consumers have an unresolved problem, ” says Lynch.

-Mais and Fox stress that insurance departments are here to help when you are shopping for coverage, not just when you need help dealing with an insurance company after a bad experience.
-Mais adds, “Consumers need to be aware of all of the data insurance companies are using to set a premium.
-Insurers rely on a huge amount of data to make premium decisions and you need to make sure that all of that information is correct.
+Mais and Fox stress that insurance departments are here to help when shopping for coverage, not just when you need help dealing with an insurance company after a bad experience.
+Mais adds, “Consumers need to be aware of all the data insurance companies are using to set a premium.
+Insurers rely on a huge amount of data to make premium decisions and you need to ensure that all of that information is correct.
 Your credit report now impacts your insurance premium, so review it on a regular basis and get any inaccurate information corrected.”

-7. Should credit, age and gender by used for setting auto insurance rates?
+Should credit, age and gender be used for setting auto insurance rates?